 Which advice could you give someone who wants to start working in your field?

 Look at what the people around you do, how they solve problems and what tools they use.
 Never stop practicing and exploring new technologies.

 How do you go about continuing to develop your professional skills and knowledge?

-I’m comfortable with the current technologies at the moment, so I love reading nice synthesised articles about what is good and what is bad practise.
+I’m comfortable with the current technologies at the moment, so I love reading nice synthesized articles about what is good and what is bad practise.
 Usually, when I see something well done, I start learning it immediately.
-But for now I mainly practice to make my code as readable as possible and the code structure as good as the time allows.
+But for now I mainly practice making my code as readable as possible and the code structure as good as the time allows.

 Which book would you recommend reading and why?

 For the software engineers out there: ‘Clean Code’ by Robert Martin.
 This is a great book for programming beginners who are starting to get confident in what they’re doing, as well as for the more experienced ones.
 It clearly answers most of the questions which usually arise at some point for every programmer.
 The author writes about what he and his colleagues observed to be important in the practical part of software engineering and what can be done to improve the process of creating software.